 I swapped the traditional ground beef for ground turkey, adding extra seasoning to keep it from tasting bland.
 The heavy cream I ditched in favor of whole milk, which still yielded a sauce that tasted thick and decadent.

 The trickiest part was figuring out a way to make the bolognese sauce taste as if it had been simmering for hours instead of minutes.
-Tomato paste, which has an intense flavor, along with a bold red wine did the trick.
+Tomato paste, which has an intense flavor, along with a bold red wine did the trick (just as they enrich the sauce in my Red Wine Braised Short Ribs!).

 - 1 tablespoon extra-virgin olive oil